Carabinieri: Specialist and Mobile Units Command Organization

 Outside the territorial organisation, the Specialist and Mobile Units Command Palidoro (Comando delle Unità Mobili e Specializzate "Palidoro", based in Rome) controls the Carabinieri Mobile Units Division, the Carabinieri Specialist Units Division and the ROS.

 Carabinieri Specialist Units Division

-The Carabinieri Specialist Units Division is the Carabinieri formation, established in 2001, dedicated to the performance of specialist police activities and the support to the Territorial Organizations.
-The Division directs, controls, and coordinates its own units, which carry out tasks related to the protection of Italian artistic heritage, to the currency protection, to the protection of Italian embassies abroad, to the health protection, to the labour policing, to Bank of Italy needs, to the Carabinieri forensics police services.
+The Carabinieri Specialist Units Division is a Carabinieri formation, established in 2001, dedicated to the performance of specialist police activities and support of Territorial Organizations.
+The Division directs, controls, and coordinates its own units, which carry out tasks related to the protection of Italian artistic heritage; currency protection; the protection of Italian embassies abroad; health protection; labour policing; Bank of Italy needs; and the Carabinieri forensics police services.
 In addition, the Division provides Carabinieri air support.